joybiswas007/car-rental-system/README.md

 # Car Rental System

-Welcome to our Car Rental System project, an application developed with the MERN Stack (MongoDB, Express.js, React, and Node.js).
+Welcome to our Car Rental System project, an application developed with the MERN Stack (MongoDB, Express.js, React, and Node.js) and Tailwind CSS.

 ## Getting Started